The Lynx Show (all season except August 4/5, 11/12, & 18/19)

 Broon brings a conversational style to the variety comedy world with less emphasis on corny gags and empty flash and more on audience interaction and personality.
 While cracking bullwhips, juggling bowling balls or eating fire Broon keeps the laughs alive with a dry wit and extemporaneous style that keeps audiences in stitches.
 With his variety skills and stand-up comedy style Broon presents a show filled end to end with sly humor and impressive stunts and Broon’s extensive improvisational experience guarantees no two shows will be exactly alike.

 By the Sword (all season)

 Come, heroes and villains alike, and prepare yourselves for lighting fast steel and razor sharp wit!
 Since its beginning, By the Sword has maintained a tradition of including on its cast a troupe of stage combatants who provide guests the thrill and excitement of live swordplay, both on the streets and stage.

 Chalk Artist (all season)

-Returning for Jessie Helm’s second year, join the 17 year old, incredibly talented, and self taught chalk artist as she creates massive works of art!
+Bristol’s own Magdalena daVinci returns for her third year!
+Join the incredibly talented and self taught chalk artist as she creates massive works of art!

 An enchanting kaleidoscope of skills from around the world performed to live music.
 An impressive variety of juggling skills, stage magic, comedy, Central Asian/Middle Eastern dance, sword swallowing, fire-eating and tight-wire walking with an accompanying musical soundscape played on an eclectic variety of instruments including concertina, accordion, harmonium, dumbek, Balkan tupon, as well as various horns, bells and whistles.
 Fun for the whole family!
 Visit Clan Tynker’s Website